 The 2016-2025 and the 2017-2026 power supply plans for PT PLN no longer list Indaramayu Unit 5.
 It appears the project has been abandoned.
 However, a May 2017 article on potential JCIC funding describes the project as 2 x 1000 MW, suggesting that Unit 5 is still under development.
 In the report, the Central Business Division Director of Central Java PLN, Nasri Sebayang, said that a 2 x 1000 MW expansion is now in the preparation stage of the tender documents for JICA funding, with construction beginnning in 2018 and ending in 2021.
 The plant would require US$4 billion.

 On December 6, 2017, the environmental permit for Units 4 & 5 was revoked by Bandung Administrative Court Judges.
 This ruling was in response to a lawsuit filed by Mekarsari and surrounding villagers who are members of the Indramayu Smoke Free Network (JATAYU).
 The residents argued the environmental permit for PLN’s proposed expansion had been improperly issued and there had been no public consultation with the affected communities.
 The decision will likely be appealed and ruled on by a higher court.

-In June 2018 PT PLN Persero announced that the targeted completion date for Units 4 & 5 had been postponed to 2027, meaning that they are shelved.
+In June 2018 PT PLN Persero announced that the targeted completion date for Units 4 & 5 had been postponed to 2027.